-How to Make a Bee Watering Station
+Make a Bee Watering Station

-Homemade Bee Water Station with Clay Pots
+DIY Bee Water Station

-Of course, if you have a large space, perhaps you can create a meadow of flowering plants.
-But, you don have to have a huge patch of flowers that attract bees.
+A well-designed bee garden can be a beautiful and relaxing place for you too.
+Of course, if you have a large space, perhaps you can create a meadow of wildflowers for bees.

 However, pollinators need more than food and shelter, they need water too.
 They do a good job of seeking out water sources.
 However, there is no reason you should not offer a drink for thirsty bees.

-While there are many ways to provide water.
 This idea for a bee watering station is special because it involves using clay pots.
 Clay pots are a traditional favorite for many gardeners – including my Granny.

 Materials Needed